elkowar/eww/docs/src/configuration.md

 For example, the command `xprop -spy -root _NET_CURRENT_DESKTOP` writes the currently focused desktop whenever it changes.
 Another example usecase is monitoring the currently playing song with playerctl: `playerctl --follow metadata --format {{title}}`.

+Adding a `:onchange` attribute to the `deflisten` will allow you to execute a command when the listening variable us updated.
+This might be useful when tailing `playerctl` and you want to expand you music `expander` widget on track change.

 **Built-in "magic" variables**

 In addition to defining your own variables, eww provides some values for you to use out of the box.